passcod/how-to-fall-to-the-dark-side-in-10-minutes-and-save-jerks-from-themselves/05-redo.md

 Despite {{Mahl}}'s snarky comment, she knew how to be silent.
 She'd needed to, once upon a time, and New Jedi training only improved those skills.
-Being silent in the Force, though, that was another kettle of {{skorfin}}s.
+Being silent in the Force, though, that was another kettle of {{skorfin}}.
 Master
 {{Skywalker}} used it to cheat, er, to improve his tactical advantage, and the newly-discovered darksider obviously knew another technique.
 As it was,
 {{Sylla}} only could quiet her mind, tighten her shields, and practice one of